 One option may be to approach those who you feel are taking part in unwelcome conduct and explain the issues it causes you.
 They may simply not be aware of the negative impact of their conduct on others.
-Most people do not set out to offend others and a lot of issues arise from our differences, a lack of understanding or different communication styles.
+Most people do not set out to offend others and a lot of issues arise from our differences, a lack of understanding and communication.